 This eatery serves an array of sandwiches and dishes, from steak au poivre to pizza and calamari.
 We love going for lunch as the dishes are always surprising.
 The staff is bubbly and loves kids.
 Superfine has a robust bar scene, complete with pool tables, so go early.
 Note: Brunch is only available on Sunday and there is no changing table.

 Grab a cool drink or snack at the locally-founded Lizzmonade.
-Photo by Evan Eagleson/courtesy of Lizzmonade.
+Photo by Evan Eagleson for Lizzmonade.

 Brooklyn Bridge Park

-If you're wandering the vibrant waterfront and don’t want to grab restaurant takeout, there are excellent seasonal concession stands here serving all sorts of goodies generally from spring through fall, including NYC-founded Luke’s Lobster (the owner hails from Maine; he knows his lobster and shrimp and crab); Lizzmonade (for something cool and fizzy); and No. 7 Sub kiosk (amazing sandwiches on daily-baked bread).
+If you're wandering the vibrant waterfront and don’t want to grab restaurant takeout, there are excellent seasonal concession stands throughout Brooklyn Bridge Park serving all sorts of goodies, including NYC-founded Luke’s Lobster (the owner hails from Maine; he knows his lobster and shrimp and crab); Lizzmonade for something cool and fizzy; and Pilot, one of America’s most prized wooden schooners, for summer snacks.
 Toward the Pier 6 playgrounds, you'll find Ample Hills Creamery (the salted caramel is otherworldly) and Fornino (pizza and sandwiches with outdoor and indoor seating—and a bathroom).

 85 Water Street